 What is it?
-The Kerala LLB 5 Year 2026 Syllabus is the prescribed list of topics for the entrance examination conducted by CEE Kerala.
-Furthermore, since the test is open to 10+2 candidates entering the LL.B. programme for the first time, the syllabus is designed to assess general aptitude, awareness, and basic understanding of legal concepts rather than specialised legal knowledge.
-Subsequently, the syllabus typically includes General English, General Knowledge, Current Affairs, Reasoning, and Basic Legal Awareness.
-Therefore, candidates should build a strong foundation across these areas.
-Additionally, regular practice with mock tests and previous year papers is essential.
-Moreover, the question paper is set in English.
+The KLEE 2026 Syllabus is the prescribed list of topics for the Kerala Law Entrance Examination conducted by CEE Kerala.
+Furthermore, since the test targets 10+2 candidates entering the LL.B. programme for the first time, the syllabus assesses general aptitude, language skills, basic arithmetic, and legal awareness rather than specialised legal knowledge.
+Subsequently, the syllabus covers four sections with defined question counts and marks.
+Therefore, candidates should build a strong foundation across all four areas.
+Additionally, the exam is fully in English.

 | Feature | Details |